wp-plugins/bbpress-improved-statistics-users-online/readme.txt

 = Is bbPress a requirement for this plugin? =

 Yes, absolutely.
-Upon installation, if bbPress is not installed the install of the plugin will fail.
+Upon installation, if bbPress is not installed the install of this plugin will fail.

 = Does this work for previously logged in users? =

 Unfortunately, WordPress nor bbPress provide a "user is online" functionality out of the box - we had to add that ourselves, thus - data will only be displayed in this plugin after it has been installed as users log in to your site.

-= So, I've installed it... where's my stats? =
+= So, I've installed it... where are the stats? =

 You can either enable the option within the setup menu, which will allow you to choose where the statistics are displayed on your forum